bazel-contrib/rules_jvm_external/README.md

 The Maven-backed resolver will use credentials stored in a `$HOME/.netrc` file when performing dependency resolution

+### Configuring Gradle

+**This resolver is considered experimental**

+A Gradle-backed resolver can be used by setting the `resolver` attribute of `maven_install` to `gradle`.
+This resolver requires the use of a lock file.
+For bootstrapping purposes, this file may simply be an empty file.

 ## IPv6 support

 Certain IPv4/IPv6 dual-stack environments may require flags to override the default settings for downloading dependencies, for both Bazel's native downloader and Coursier as a downloader: